smatzek/powervs-tools/README.md

 ## Target a PowerVS workspace by name in IBM Cloud CLI
 The [icpiwstg](./scripts/icpiwstg) script is a simple utility script that targets a PowerVS workspace by name using the IBM Cloud PowerVS CLI.
 The IBM Cloud CLI command `ic pi ws tg` targets a specific workspace to operate against, but it requires you to specify the workspace CRN.
 The `icpiwstg` script allows you to target by name.

+## Batch creation and attachment of volumes
+The [addVolumes.sh](./scripts/addVolumes.sh) script creates and attaches multiple volumes to a VSI.
+Since it uses the bulk PowerVS CLI volume operations it can create multiple volumes in parallel, wait until they are all created, and then do a bulk attach to the VSI without requiring the user to do manual volume readiness checks on many volumes.